SmarabSJJ/CS-4348-Project-1/devlog.md

  New Development Log Entry

 - Thoughts:
- Plan for session: figure out piping for user input and two child programs.
+- Plan for session: figure out piping for user input and two child programs.
+## Sun Mar 16 14:08:46 CDT 2025
+- New development log entry.

+## Fri Mar 21 15:18:26 CDT 2025
+- New development log entry.

+- Thoughts:
+ Plan for session: figured out how to pipe and propragm the communicaiton process for the 3 programs, completing UI for driver